mkutay/cookieblog.net/index.md

 excerpt: "Welcome to The Cookie Blog!
 This is a blog written and maintained by two high-school students.
 Here you will find many posts about AI and art."

 feature_row:
+  - image_path: /assets/images/sam-altman-fired/cat-sound.png
+    alt: "The CEO of OpenAI, Sam Altman, Fired"
+    title: "The CEO of OpenAI, Sam Altman, Fired"
+    excerpt: "Who could have expected to see the CEO of OpenAI, the creators of DALL-E 3, ChatGPT, and GPT-4, Sam Altman, get fired last Friday?
+Honestly, if GPT-5 had been announced, I would have been less surprised.
+So, let us uncover what happened over the last couple of days."
+    url: "ai/openai/2023/11/19/sam-altman-fired"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
   - image_path: /assets/images/history-of-ai-3/great-wave.jpeg
     alt: "What is the History of AI?
 Part 3!"
     title: "What is the History of AI?
 Part 3!"